-While the definition of a processing aid is defined in Standard 1.3.3 as:
+The definition of a processing aid is taken from clause 1 of Standard 1.3.3 - Processing Aid.

-a substance listed in clauses 3 to 18, where -
+processing aid means a substance listed in clauses 3 to 18, where -

 - (a) the substance is used in the processing of raw materials, foods or ingredients, to fulfil a technological purpose relating to treatment or processing, but does not perform a technological function in the final food; and - (b) the substance is used in the course of manufacture of a food at the lowest level necessary to achieve a function in the processing of that food, irrespective of any maximum permitted level specified.